X401KIT/x401kit/README.md

 It provides a clear, standardized approach to enforcing token-based and signature-based authentication while maintaining full compatibility with standard HTTP 401 semantics.

 **Currently supports:**
+* **One time Telegram invite links** as ephemeral data — generated on-demand when users authenticate with their wallet and hold the required token
-* **Telegram invite links** as ephemeral data — generated on-demand when users authenticate with their wallet and hold the required token
+* **One time Discod invite links** as ephemeral data — generated on-demand when users authenticate with their wallet and hold the required token

 The protocol is architected to support any type of ephemeral data generation in the future.